-Lou worked for over a decade in the Pennsylvania State Legislature eventually rising to the position of Executive Director of the Republican House Policy Committee.
+Eventually rising to the position of Executive Director of the Republican House Policy Committee, Lou worked for over a decade in the Pennsylvania State Legislature.
 Prior to Lou’s position as a top leadership staffer, he served as a committee staffer for the Pennsylvania House Health and Human Services Committee.
-Upon leaving the legislature Lou joined the lobbying practice for an international law firm based in Pennsylvania.
-For over 9 years Lou served as Western Pennsylvania Director, Senior Director, and the Pennsylvania Managing Director for Duane Morris Government Affairs.
+Upon leaving the legislature, Lou joined the lobbying practice for an international law firm based in Pennsylvania.
+For over 9 years, Lou served as Western Pennsylvania Director, Senior Director, and the Pennsylvania Managing Director for Duane Morris Government Affairs.
 Lou then went on to manage the Abraham and Roetzel Government Affairs practice in Pennsylvania prior to founding Keystone Strategic Advocacy and later Keystone Strategic Consulting.

 Lou advises clients from throughout the United States.
-Mr. Crocco represents Technology Companies, Energy Companies, Statewide non-profit associations, regional Health Systems, local governments and numerous national and international companies.
+Lou represents Technology Companies, Energy Companies, Statewide non-profit associations, regional Health Systems, local governments and numerous national and international companies.

-Mr. Crocco is a published author on the topic of legislative advocacy.
+Lou is a published author on the topic of legislative advocacy.
 He holds a patent for technology related to shale gas development.
-Mr. Crocco has authored numerous articles regarding natural gas development in the Marcellus Shale.
-He holds an undergraduate degree in Economics from the University of Pittsburgh at Johnstown, a Master’s Degree in Human Resource Management and Industrial Relations from Saint Francis University.
+Lou has authored numerous articles regarding natural gas development in the Marcellus Shale.
+He holds an undergraduate degree in Economics from the University of Pittsburgh at Johnstown, a master’s degree in Human Resource Management and Industrial Relations from Saint Francis University.
 He earned a law degree from the Widener University School of law.
 He is an active member of the Pennsylvania and Maryland bar.